dantheman213/hapi-modern-cors/README.md

 ### Description

-As of this writing (March 2019) there are no working hapi CORS npm packages available.
-There was a major refactor of the hapi project in v17 and beyond that broke existing paradigms.
+As of this writing (March 2019) there are no other working CORS npm packages available for the latest versions of hapi.
+There was a major refactor of the hapi project in v17+ that broke previous paradigms.

 ### Installation